ahujasa/ahujasa-frontend-backend-sample/README.md

 kubernetes_cluster_name = "aks-hello-world"
 resource_group_name = "rg-hello-world"
 ```
 7. Download and install `kubectl` from `https://kubernetes.io/docs/tasks/tools/` and set alias in k for kubectl in bash profile
-Check minikube nodes are ready
+Check minikube nodes are ready.

 8.link kubectl to use AKS cluster
 ```